Asian Blepharoplasty with sydney plastic surgeon dr ellis choy

 Asian Blepharoplasty After Care and Recovery

-Patients may experience some mild discomfort in the hours and days immediately following the surgery.
-However, this should not be too intense and should not last for too long.
+Patients may experience some discomfort in the hours and days immediately following the surgery.
 Patients are urged to get in touch with the team immediately, in the case of severe or chronic pain.

 In some cases, the team may apply sterile bandages to the area around the eyes, to help with the healing process.
 You will be briefed on the kind of ointment to use with the bandages, and how long they must be used for, as well as any other aftercare measures you are advised to take.